sipcapture/paStash/README.md

 ```

 You can use ``if`` to have an [event dependent configuration](https://www.elastic.co/guide/en/logstash/current/event-dependent-configuration.html).
 See [here for details](docs/common_params.md).
-As for urls, a config can be specified
+It is possible to specify a synonymous config via urls

 * directly on the command line
 * in a file (use the ``--config_file`` switch)